-Sincere care of patients; Explains exam; Excellent Communication Shows very little concern for patient needs; Lacks communication skills Shows concern for patient, but lacks communication skills Good communication and patient care 2.
-PROFESSIONALISM AND ETHICAL BEHAVIOR Lacks professional attitude and appearance Lacks professional Always respectful of attitude and patient and staff; appearance Excellent appearance Usually shows respect for patient and staff as well as behavior and/or a professional appearance Needs improvement in behavior and/or appearance 3.
-AVAILABILITY Consistently available an ready to participate d ls not available and/ willing to participate or e ls occasion ready to pa ally available and articipate 4.
-ACCEPTANCE C)F CRIT IQUE Accepts and applies critique in a professional manner Willing to learn, usually accepts critique very well and makes attempt to apply Takes critique personally and/or becomes defensive/argumentative when critiqued 5.
-ADAPTABILITY Consistently adapts to department routine and is flexible in work assignments Does not adapt to department routine and is not flexible in work assignments Occasionally adapts to department routines; needs to demonstrate more flexibility 6.
-CLEANLINESS C)F ROC M AND EQUIPMENT C ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps a and cares for equipm neat room Consistently keeps a clea ent stocked room and is care with equipment tly keeps a clean and oom and is careful pment 7.
-POSITIONING A BILITI ES Positioning skills are what they should be at this tim the program e in Positioning skills exce expected at this time program eed what is Is lacking in certain posit a in the which should be present in the program certain positioning skills, I be present at this time Im
+Sincere care of patients; Explains exam; Excellent Communication patie s very little concern for nt needs; s communication skills Shows concern for patient, but lacks communication skills Good communication and patient care 2.
+PROFESSIONALISM AND ETHICAL BEHAVIOR Lacks professional attitude and appearance F Always respectful of patient and staff; Excellent appearance Usually shows respect for patient and staff as well as a professional appearance Needs improvement in behavior and/or appearance 3.
+AVAILABILITY Consistently available and ready to participate d - Is not available and/ willing to participate ls occasion ready to pa ally available and articipate 4.
+ACCEPTANCE O 4.
+ACCEPTANCE OF CRITIQUE Accepts and applies critique in a professional manner critique in a critique very well and m · · 5.
+ADAPTABILITY routine and is not flex e and is not flexible in work to depart onally adapts to ment routines; needs onstrate more ty 6.
+CLEANLINESS O F ROC M AND EQUIPMENT C ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps a neat room and cares for equipment tly keeps a clean and oom and is careful pment 7.
+POSITIONING A BILITI ES Positioning skills are what they should be at this time the program Positioning skills exce expected at this time program Is lacking in certain positioning skills, which should be present at this time in the program

 8. ORGANIZATION Has room prepared for exam; very organized Adequate, but occasionally organization is lacking Does not plan ahead; Does not seem to care about organization 9.
 CONSISTENCY Lacks consistency; shows no concern about developing skills Has consistent performance and results; very few errors Occasionally consistent performance and/or results but needs to develop skills in other areas 10.
 PATIENT SAFETY Follows good patient safety practices; asks questions or seeks help when appropriate Often needs to be reminded of patient safety; does not seek or avoids instruction 11.
 RADIATION PROTEC TION PRACTICES Applies basic radiation protection procedures Does not apply radiation protection procedures for self and/or patient Exceeds application of the basic radiation protection procedures 12.
 PATIENT HISTORY Must be reminded to obtain patient history or to read procedure request Occasionally needs to be reminded to obtain history or to read the request Consistently obtains patient history and reads request What was your overall opinion of t he student's performance during this eval uation period?
 Select one.
-Is performing beyond what is expected at this time in the program sets exampleIs performing at the expected level for this time in the program, very positive attitudeIs performing at the expected level for this time in the program, good attitudeIs slightly below the expected level for this time in the program; appears to have the ability & attitude to improveIs not performing as expected for this time in the program; appears to lack motivation in improving.
-COMMENTS: TECHNOLOGIST/EVALUATOR SIG TECHNOLOGIST/EVALUATOR SIGNATURE and DATE: STUDENT SIGNATURE and DATE is evaluation Space for TCCD use only: as given the opportunity to discuss th is evaluation.
+Is performing beyond what is expected at this time in the program sets example.
+Is performing at the expected level for this time in the program, very positive attitude.
+Is performing at the expected level for this time in the program, good attitude.
+Is slightly below the expected level for this time in the program; appears to have the ability & attitude to improve.
+Is not performing as expected for this time in the program; appears to lack motivation in improving.
+COMMENTS: TECHNOLOGIST/EVALUATOR SIG GNATURE and DATE: STUDENT SIGNATURE and DATE : is avaluation Space for TCCD use only: as given the opportunity to discuss th is evaluation.